SAMcGee/CITC/index.md

 ### Task 2
-Do you think it's possible for the school to stop your attack suceeding using the methods above?
-If not can you think of a way in which they could?
+Do you think the school can stop the attack from succeeding using the methods above?
+If not, can you think of a way in which they could?

 ---